-In this regard, the directors of both Centres reflected on the need to improve the dissemination of these types of mechanisms so that they become better known and used by both consumers and businesses, as they allow conflicts to be resolved quickly and economically without the need to resort to legal action.
+During the study visit, the directors of the European Consumer Centres in Austria and Spain, Reinhold Schranz and Lidia Algara, together with representatives from the working teams of both centres, addressed various issues aimed at improving the efficiency of cross-border complaint management and strengthening cooperation between the two centres, while also analysing the role played by Alternative Dispute Resolution (ADR) mechanisms.
+In this regard, both directors reflected on the need to improve the dissemination of these types of mechanisms so that they are better known and used by both consumers and businesses, as they allow conflicts to be resolved quickly and economically without the need to resort to legal action.

-However, the ECC-Spain team warned that, in our country, each Autonomous Community decides how to manage disputes, the authorities with powers to resolve complaints in each sector, as well as inspection and sanctioning measures.
 Likewise, the large number of options for filing complaints was highlighted, which often leaves citizens unsure of where or how to file a complaint.
 In this context, ECC-Spain's legal advisers highlighted three of the many ADR options that currently exist: mediation, conciliation and arbitration.

 The meeting also provided an opportunity to explain the particularities of the European Small Claims Procedure.
-Regulated by Regulation 861/2007, it is a relatively simple legal procedure that can be used by both individuals and companies, without the need for a lawyer, by means of standardised forms that consumers can submit in their own language to the courts in their municipality.
+Regulated by Regulation 861/2007, this is a relatively simple legal procedure that can be used by both individuals and companies, without the need for a solicitor, by means of standardised forms that consumers can submit in their own language to the courts in their municipality.
 The process simplifies, speeds up and reduces procedural costs in cross-border claims within the Union (except Denmark) for amounts up to €5,000.
 Furthermore, unlike most Member States, in Spain citizens are exempt from paying court fees for using this process.

 With regard to communication initiatives, the important role played by the ECC-Net network in disseminating local information so that citizens are better informed about their rights and can enjoy all the advantages offered by the single market was highlighted.
 Similarly, consideration was given to the challenge of integrating artificial intelligence tools into the system used by the ECC-Net network, which would optimise the management and resolution of complaints.